What Not To Do When Painting Your Home’s Stucco Exterior

 Painting stucco requires skills that most do-it-yourself painters don’t have.
 Even some professional painting contractors don’t know the special attention that stucco needs for the best results.

-ACP Painting has been repairing and painting stucco in the South Phoenix area since 2005.
+ACP Painting has been repairing and painting stucco in the South Phoenix and Ahwatukee areas since 2005.
 We have the training, knowledge, and tools needed to get the job done quickly and efficiently.
 We know the importance of prep, repair, and special treatment that stucco requires, and don’t skip any steps.

 Give us a call today for a free consultation on your exterior stucco painting project.